smaht-dac/smaht-portal/docs/source/getting_started.rst

 Most commonly, the file format recommended for metadata submission to SMaHT Portal, is an Excel spreadsheet file (e.g. ``your_metadata_file.xlsx``), comprised of one or more sheets.
 Note these important aspects of using the Excel spreadsheet format:

 #.
 Each sheet name must be the `exact` name of a SMaHT Portal entity or `object` defined within the system.
 #.
-Each sheet must have as its first row, a special `header` row, which enumerates in each column, the `exact` names of the Portal object `properties` as the column names; order does `not` matter.
+Each sheet must have as its first row a special `header` row, which enumerates in each column, the `exact` names of the Portal object `properties` as the column names; order does `not` matter.
 #.
 Each sheet may contain any number of `data` rows (`directly` below the header row), each representing an instance of the Portal object.
 #.
-The values in the cells/columns of each data row correspond each to the property named in same column of the header row.
+The values in the cells/columns of each data row correspond to the property named in the same column of the header row.
 #.
 The first column in the header row which is empty marks the end of the header, and any subsequent columns will be entirely ignored.
 #.
-The first row which is entirely empty marks the end of the input, and any subsequenct rows will be entirely ignored;
-   this means you can include comments in your spreadsheet in rows after (below) the first blank row indicating the end of data input.
+The first row which is entirely empty marks the end of the input, and any subsequent rows will be entirely ignored; this means you can include comments in your spreadsheet in rows after (below) the first blank row indicating the end of data input.
 #.
-Sheets which are marked as "hidden" will be ignored; this provides a way of including sheets with other auxiliary information
-   without its content interfering the submission tool.
+Sheets which are marked as "hidden" will be ignored; this provides a way of including sheets with other auxiliary information without their contents interfering with the submission tool.
 #.
-Sheets which have a name enclosed in parenthesis, for example ``(My Comments)``, will be completely ignored;
-   this provides a way of including sheets with other auxiliary information without its content interfering the submission tool.
+Sheets which have a name enclosed in parenthesis, for example ``(My Comments)``, will be completely ignored; this provides a way of including sheets with other auxiliary information without their contents interfering with the submission tool.
 #.
 The name of the spreadsheet file must be suffixed with ``.xls`` or ``.xlsx``; there are no other requirements for the name of this file.

-Despite the rather dense chunk of text here, it is actually pretty intiutive, straightforward, and almost self-explanatory.
+Despite the rather dense chunk of text here, it is actually pretty intuitive, straightforward, and almost self-explanatory.
 Here is screenshot of a simple example Excel spreadsheet:

 .. image:: /static/img/docs/excel_screenshot.png
    :target: /static/img/docs/excel_screenshot.png